whitneyburton/portfolios/students/1608-back/daniel-shin/daniel_shin_mod_3_portfolio.markdown

 #### Description
 This project introduced me to creating API endpoints and complex ActiveRecord queries.
 I enjoyed how there was no front end for the project.
 I believe having a SQL background helped me tremendously, otherwise I would have been lost.

+#### Assessment
+Graded by: Nate

+Notes:
+Good work
+A great API tests for bad requests, and how the API responds to them I think your SQL can be shorter, but not enough that I'm willing to put in the effort Consistent indentation
+Feature Delivery

+#### Completion:  4
+Project completes all base requirements according to the spec harness.

+#### Test-Driven Development:  4
+Project demonstrates high test coverage (>90%) and tests at the controller and unit levels.

+#### Code Quality:  4
+Project demonstrates exceptionally well factored code.

+#### API Design:  4
+Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.

+#### Queries:  4
+Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as joins and includes.

 ### Cloney Island

 * [GitHub URL](https://github.com/dshinzie/crash-pad)